 These signs do not necessarily mean that something serious is going on but it’s better to get yourself properly examined to confirm that there is nothing to worry about.

 - Perform regular back exercises and stretches

 - Stay active

-- Proper posture while doing your daily activities
+- Ensure proper posture while doing your daily activities

-- Healthy lifestyle, good nutrition, and lose weight if you are obese.
+- Healthy lifestyle, good nutrition, and weight loss for people who are overweight.